-for piece in food: print piece
+for piece in food: print(piece)

-reference count The number of references to an object.
+- reference count The number of references to an object.
 When the reference count of an object drops to zero, it is deallocated.
 Reference counting is generally not visible to Python code, but it is a key element of the CPython implementation.
-The sys module defines a getrefcount() function that programmers can call to return the reference count for a particular object.

-- \\slots\\ A declaration inside a new-style class that saves memory by pre-declaring space for instance attributes and eliminating instance dictionaries.
-Though popular, the technique is somewhat tricky to get right and is best reserved for rare cases where there are large numbers of instances in a memory-critical application. - sequence An iterable which supports efficient element access using integer indices via the \\getitem\\() special method and defines a len() method that returns the length of the sequence.
-Some built-in sequence types are list, str, tuple, and unicode.
-Note that dict also supports \\getitem\\() and \\len\\(), but is considered a mapping rather than a sequence because the lookups use arbitrary immutable keys rather than integers. - slice An object usually containing a portion of a sequence.
-A slice is created using the subscript notation, [] with colons between numbers when several are given, such as in variable\name[1:3:5].
-The bracket (subscript) notation uses slice objects internally (or in older versions, \\getslice\\() and \\setslice\\()). - special method A method that is called implicitly by Python to execute a certain operation on a type, such as addition.
+The sys module defines a getrefcount() function that programmers can call to return the reference count for a particular object. - slots A declaration inside a class that saves memory by pre-declaring space for instance attributes and eliminating instance dictionaries.
+Though popular, the technique is somewhat tricky to get right and is best reserved for rare cases where there are large numbers of instances in a memory-critical application. - sequence An iterable which supports efficient element access using integer indices via the getitem() special method and defines a len() method that returns the length of the sequence.
+Some built-in sequence types are list, str, tuple, and bytes.
+Note that dict also supports getitem() and len(), but is considered a mapping rather than a sequence because the lookups use arbitrary immutable keys rather than integers. - slice An object usually containing a portion of a sequence.
+A slice is created using the subscript notation, [] with colons between numbers when several are given, such as in variable_name[1:3:5].
+The bracket (subscript) notation uses slice objects internally. - special method A method that is called implicitly by Python to execute a certain operation on a type, such as addition.
 Such methods have names starting and ending with double underscores.
-Special methods are documented in Special method names (in The Python Language Reference). - statement A statement is part of a suite (a "block" of code).
-A statement is either an expression or a one of several constructs with a keyword, such as if, while or for. - struct sequence A tuple with named elements.
-Struct sequences expose an interface similiar to named tuple in that elements can either be accessed either by index or as an attribute.
-However, they do not have any of the named tuple methods like \make() or \asdict().
-Examples of struct sequences include sys.float\info and the return value of os.stat(). - triple-quoted string A string which is bound by three instances of either a quotation mark (") or an apostrophe (').
+Special methods are documented in specialnames. - statement A statement is part of a suite (a "block" of code).
+A statement is either an expression or a one of several constructs with a keyword, such as if, while or for. - triple-quoted string A string which is bound by three instances of either a quotation mark (") or an apostrophe (').
 While they don't provide any functionality not available with single-quoted strings, they are useful for a number of reasons.
-They allow you to include unescaped single and double quotes within a string and they can span multiple lines without the use of the continuation character, making them especially useful when writing docstrings. - type The type of a Python object determines what kind of object it is; every object has a type.
-An object's type is accessible as its \\class\\ attribute or can be retrieved with type(obj). - view The objects returned from dict.viewkeys(), dict.viewvalues(), and dict.viewitems() are called dictionary views.
+They allow you to include unescaped single and double quotes within a string and they can span multiple lines without the use of the continuation character, making them especially useful when writing docstrings.

+- type The type of a Python object determines what kind of object it is; every object has a type.
+An object's type is accessible as its class attribute or can be retrieved with type(obj). - view The objects returned from dict.keys(), dict.values(), and dict.items() are called dictionary views.
 They are lazy sequences that will see changes in the underlying dictionary.
-To force the dictionary view to become a full list use list(dictview).
-See Dictionary view objects (in The Python Library Reference). - virtual machine A computer defined entirely in software.
+To force the dictionary view to become a full list use list (dictview).
+See dict-views. - virtual machine A computer defined entirely in software.
 Python's virtual machine executes the bytecode emitted by the bytecode compiler. - Zen of Python Listing of Python design principles and philosophies that are helpful in understanding and using the language.
 The listing can be found by typing "import this" at the interactive prompt.